AlexBHarley/deepstream.io-website/src/tutorials/core/cluster-messaging/readme.md

 There is also a large offering of messaging-as-a-service offerings.
 [CloudAMQP](https://www.cloudamqp.com/), [CloudKafka](http://www.cloudkafka.com/), [StormMQ](http://stormmq.com/) or [RedisLabs](https://redislabs.com/) to name just a few.
 Whilst they offer great peace of mind through their managed services and high uptime guarantees, we strongly recommend to go with a message-broker running within your own data-center instead.
 Deepstream uses its message-bus extensively and every millisecond network latency between it and your cluster will make your application notably slower.

 ## Connecting to a message broker
 Deepstream connectors are available for a number of message brokers and we're constantly looking to expand this selection.
-You can find an overview of available connectors on the [download page](/download).
+You can find an overview of available connectors on the [install page](/install).
 Connectors can be installed via deepstream's commandline interface, using the `msg` keyword, e.g.

 ```bash
 deepstream install msg redis